-We talk with lots of people looking to buy real estate investment properties in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area and surrounding areas.
+We talk with lots of people looking to buy real estate investment properties in North Carolina & New Jersey and surrounding areas.
 Some of them know what they’re doing… and some of them are still in the learning process.

 But, since our entire business is finding great deals… and often passing those deals onto real estate investors like you at huge discounts… I thought it would be a great idea to share with you some resources on how to effectively evaluate a real estate investment deal.
-This works in any market… New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area, surrounding areas, NJ, any other states across the country.
+This works in any market… North Carolina & New Jersey, surrounding areas, NJ, any other states across the country.

 When you really boil it down… evaluating a real estate deal is a pretty simple process.
 If you’re looking to buy real estate as an investment, wholesale properties, hold them for rent… whatever, one of the most important parts is buying it right (i.e. – not overpaying).

 How To Evaluate A Real Estate Deal – (for single family houses)

 There are just a few main elements when you’re evaluating a deal.

 - Cost of repairs needed to get it back up to good condition

 - The after repair market value of the property (what it’s worth and can sell for today once it’s fixed up)

 - If you’re going to buy and hold for a rental… you need to know what you can rent it out for and what your “debt service” (mortgage payment) will be.
 Knowing this makes sure you’re buying so the property cash-flows each month

 There are other things you can (and should) look at too… but those 3 are the main important things to look at first.